Understanding Our Watersheds

 • Projects and initiatives in each watershed area.

-Zoom into smaller “pocket watersheds” to see how local creeks, wetlands, and coulees contribute to the broader SEAWA watershed.
+Zoom into smaller “Local sub-watersheds” to see how local creeks, wetlands, and coulees contribute to the broader SEAWA watershed.

 • Local-scale watershed stories and examples.